-uQueuelter() - creates the iterator without associating it with a particular queue; the association must be done subsequently with member over.
+uQueuelter() - creates an iterator without associating it with a particular queue; the association must be done subsequently with member over.

-uQueuelter(const uQueue<T> &q) - creates the iterator and associate it the specified queue; the association can be changed subsequently with member over.
+uQueuelter(const uQueue<T> &q) - creates an iterator and associates it the specified queue; the association can be changed subsequently with member over.